lucademenego99/lucademenego99/README.md

 - 🔭 As a personal project I'm currently working on [Interactive Code Playgrounds](https://github.com/lucademenego99/icp-bundle), an HTML slides system enhancing CS classes.
 A simple demo of the project is available [at this link](https://lucademenego99.github.io/icp-slides/)

-- 💻 I work at Thema Optical - some example projects I have been working on are [OSIX-Custom](https://apps.apple.com/it/app/o-six-custom/id1562997055) and [OSIX-Configurator](https://configurator.o-six.com/)
+- 💻 I work at Thema Optical - some example projects I have been developing are [OSIX-Custom](https://apps.apple.com/it/app/o-six-custom/id1562997055) and [OSIX-Configurator](https://configurator.o-six.com/)

 - 👨‍💻 More about me can be found at [my portfolio](https://lucademenego99.github.io/lucademenego/)